vincentiroleh/njacorona/README.md

 # [NIGERIA CORONA TRACKER](https://njacorona.herokuapp.com)

+Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.

+Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment.

-[Nigeria Corona Tracker](https://njacorona.herokuapp.com) acts as a portal for the public to keep track of the latest news development about the COVID-19 cases in Nigeria.
+[Nigeria Corona Tracker](https://njacorona.herokuapp.com) was build to help **Nigerians** keep track of the current stats of the pandemic

 ## Getting Started